vitalik/django-ninja/docs/docs/index.md

 * Validation of data:
     * Automatic and clear errors when the data is invalid
     * Validation, even for deeply nested JSON objects
-* <abbr title="also known as: serialization, parsing, marshalling">Conversion</abbr> of input data coming from the network, to Python data and types, and reading from:
+* <abbr title="also known as: serialization, parsing, marshalling">Conversion</abbr> of input data coming from the network, to Python data and types.
+Reading from:
     * JSON
     * Path parameters
     * Query parameters
     * Cookies
     * Headers
-    * Forms
+    * Forms.
     * Files
 * Automatic, interactive API documentation